Study Abroad

 The Erasmus Mundus Joint Master Degrees are available for students from both EU and non-EU countries, covering tuition and living costs.
 The Global Study Awards provide up to SEK 100,000 (USD 9,000 / EUR 8,500) for international students.
 Some scholarships require a separate application, while others automatically consider all applicants.

 In Gothenburg, the University of Gothenburg offers the Adlerbert Study Scholarships, and Stockholm University provides the Swedish Institute Study Scholarships.
-These opportunities make studying in Sweden more accessible for international students. you should review the eligibility criteria and application deadlines for each scholarship.
+These opportunities make studying in Sweden more accessible for international students.
+You should review the eligibility criteria and application deadlines for each scholarship.

 Student Visa Application Step By Step for Sweden